metanull-operator/eth2-grafana/nimbus/README.md

 This installation assumes that you are running Nimbus, Grafana, Prometheus, node_exporter, blackbox_exporter, and json_exporter on the same system, and that only default ports are used.

-1. Build Nimbus using `NIMFLAGS="-d:insecure"` command-line parameter, following the [Grafana and Prometheus](https://nimbus.guide/metrics-pretty-pictures.html) section of [The Nimbus Book](https://nimbus.guide/)
+1. Build Nimbus, following the [Grafana and Prometheus](https://nimbus.guide/metrics-pretty-pictures.html) section of [The Nimbus Book](https://nimbus.guide/)
 2. Run Nimbus with RPC flags `--metrics`
 3. Install [node_exporter](https://github.com/prometheus/node_exporter) if you would like to see system information, such as CPU utilization, memory use, CPU temperature, disk usage, and network traffic.
 4. If you would like to see ping (network latency) information, install [blackbox_exporter](https://github.com/prometheus/blackbox_exporter) using the following configuration file.